 - According to Rich, In the Community episode "Epidemiology", a Class 3 would occur within a year and a half.
 However, seeing as everyone is cured by turning the thermostat down to 58 degrees, one suspects this virus might have a little trouble making it out of Colorado.

-- Known to happen in Warhammer 40,000, if rarely - the setting's instruments of devastation tend to be... not as picky as this type of apocalypse requires.
-Nevertheless, the Eldar, especially of Craftworld Biel-Tan, are fond of utterly excising any human/ork/anyone colonies on the Maiden Worlds and returning the planets to their pristine state, conveniently erasing any sign that the world is under Eldar protection.
+- Known to happen in Warhammer 40,000, if rarely; the setting's instruments of devastation tend to be far less discriminate than this type of apocalypse requires.
+Nevertheless, the Eldar, especially of Craftworld Biel-Tan, are fond of utterly excising any human/ork/anyone colonies on their Maiden Worlds and returning the planets to their pristine state, conveniently erasing any sign that the world is under Eldar protection.